abishekcloudq/Json/git add username and email.md

 git config --list
 ```

 Let me know if you need any help! 🚀

+git pull